-This Revised Delivery Program is for the 4 years commencing July 2020 and the Operational Plan for the Year commencing July 2020.
-Both may be read in conjunction with Riverina Water Strategic Business Plan 2012.
+This Revised Delivery Program is for the 4 years commencing July 2021 and the Operational Plan for the Year commencing July 2021.

 2. Guiding documents and plans

 The guiding documents which support this Delivery Program and Operational Plan are set out below.